ISB Placements 2025: Offers, Salaries, Top Industries & Trends

 Observations and Inferences

-2. Decrease in Companies and Offers: Despite a reduction in the number of registered companies and job offers in 2023 compared to 2022, the quality of placements remained strong, with high average and median salaries.
+2. Fluctuations in Companies and Offers: While the number of registered companies and job offers has varied year to year, the quality of placements remained strong, with high average and median salaries.
+For example, offers peaked at 2,072 in 2022, but still held strong in 2024 despite fewer recruiters.

 Top Recruiters at ISB